• Skip to content

 Share information proactively so volunteers feel like they are part of the team.

-3. Interaction with Supervisor
+3. Interaction with the Supervisor

 Never underestimate the value of supervisor interaction.

-Volunteers who have been with the organization for a while, enjoy interacting with their supervisors.
+Volunteers who have been with the organization for a while enjoy interacting with their supervisors.
 This group of committed laborers looks forward to sharing both personal experiences, as well as highlights of their volunteer experience.

 These interactions also create a great opportunity to learn ways the organization can better support the volunteers.